-Whenever you start any Microsoft Office programs like Word, Excel, PowerPoint, OneNote, etc, you get to see a Splash Screen first, before the program actually starts.
-The splash screen is required to fill up the time between the time the user clicks on the programs icon and till the time the program loads completely.
+Whenever you start any Microsoft Office programs like Word, Excel, PowerPoint, etc, you get to see a Splash Screen first, before the program actually starts.
+The splash screen is required to fill up the time between the time the user clicks on the program’s icon and till the time the program loads completely.

-Disable Splash Screen Office 2013
+Disable Splash Screen in Word, Excel, PowerPoint

 In Office 2010, we needed to create special shortcuts using these switches, or simply type them in start search and hit Enter, to disable the splash screens in Word, Excel and PowerPoint programs:

 - winword /q